OrhanOZTURK/Python-Flask-WebServer/README.md

   ``` $ mkdir webserver ```

-> "his directory by using the cd command and pressing Enter
+> "The directory by using the cd command and pressing Enter

   ``` $ cd webserver```